framely/community/docs/guide/platform/signingup.md

 # Sign Up For Framely Account
 > Create and log in to your Framely account.

-You can start using Framely to build, test, deploy and operate your Chatbots by signing up for a Starter workspace plan, which is good for developers and freelancers who want building and sharing.
-You can also upgrade your workspace plans for both individuals and teams, add and remove seats for team members and collaborators.
+You can start using Framely to build your Chatbots by signing up for a Starter workspace plan, which is good for developers and freelancers who want building and sharing.
+You can also upgrade your workspace plans for both individuals and teams, add and remove team members and collaborators.

-This guide provides all required setup steps to get a Framely account.
+Follow the following steps to get a Framely account.
 Let's begin:

 [[toc]]